Submission Guidelines for APPLESEEDS magazine for children ages 6-9

 - Assignments are made approximately one month before manuscripts are due.

 - Due to the large volume of queries we receive, we are no longer able to notify writers whose queries are not selected for assignment.
-If you wish to check on the status of your query, please e-mail the editor no earlier than one month after the query due date.

 Email queries to Marcia Amidon Lusted:

 PLEASE include your mailing address and phone number on any query!